-When you launch an application such as Final Cut Pro 7, or AJA TV, that application will use the product that is currently selected in the AJA Control Panel application for its input/output.
-Once an application is running, you can change the "targeted" product selection in the AJA Control Panel and select a different product.
+When you launch an application, or AJA TV, the application will use the product that is currently selected in the AJA Control Panel for its input/output.
+When an application is running, you can change the "targeted" product selection using the Control Panel pulldown menu.
 The running application will retain its connection to the product.
-If you change the "targeted" product and launch a different application, that application will use the new product for its input/ output, while the first application you launched will continue to use the other AJA product.
+If you change the "targeted" product and launch a different application, that application will use the new product for its input/output, while the first application you launched will continue to use the other AJA product.

-Example: select a KONA 3G as the targeted product in the AJA Control Panel application.
-Launch Final Cut Pro 7.
-Final Cut Pro 7 is now using the KONA 3G for its input/output.
-Go back to the AJA Control Panel application and select a KONA LHi as the "targeted" product.
+Example: if you select a KONA card as the targeted product in the AJA Control Panel application and launch an Adobe video editing application, that application is now using the KONA card for its input/output.
+Go back to the AJA Control Panel application and select an lo Express as the "targeted" product.
 Launch the AJA TV application.
-AJA TV would now use the LHi for its output.
-If you switch back to Final Cut Pro 7, you would note that it is still uses the KONA 3G for its input/output.
+AJA TV will now use the lo Express for its output.
+If you switch back to the Adobe application, you will see that it is still using the KONA 3G for its input/output.
 Note that some applications, like AJA TV, have a provision for playing in the background, so playback on one product could even continue when switching the targeted device for use with another application.
-You can even feed the output from one AJA product to another AJA product on the same system in such cases.
+In such cases, you can even feed the output from one AJA product to another AJA product on the same system.